-The Linkou Lightning Building 林口閃電大樓 is an infamous ruin not far from the newly-opened Taoyuan Airport MRT line in Linkou 林口, recently named the fastest-growing district in New Taipei 新北.
-It is also known as the Linkou Strange House 林口怪怪屋 and occasionally appears in Taiwanese media alongside the Longtan Strange House and other examples of the genre.
-While I wish there were a good story to go along with these photos it sounds as if it is simply a failed construction project where nobody wants to cover the cost of demolition.
+Linkou Lightning Building (林口閃電大樓) is an infamous ruin not far from the newly-opened Taoyuan Airport MRT line in Linkou, recently named the fastest-growing district in New Taipei.
+Media reports often describe it as the Linkou Monster House (林口怪怪屋) and it regularly appears alongside the Longtan Monster House and other examples of the genre.
+While I wish there were a good story to go along with these photos it sounds as if it is simply a failed construction project where nobody wanted to cover the cost of demolition until recently.

-Yesterday I followed a lead to Lanzhou Public Housing 蘭州國宅, a KMT authoritarian era project in central Datong District 大同區, Taipei 台北.
-It is similar to Nanjichang Community 南機場社區, a far more well-known housing project in Wanhua District 萬華區, but this building was constructed almost ten years later in 1973.
+Yesterday I followed a lead to Lanzhou Public Housing (蘭州國宅), a KMT authoritarian era project in central Datong, Taipei.
+It is similar to Nanjichang Community (南機場社區), a far more well-known housing project in Wanhua, but this building was constructed almost ten years later in 1973.
 As with Nanjichang, its fate also remains unclear, as the city is working through complex land ownership issues to figure out how to move residents into more modern housing.
 I plan to have a full write-up about this place some day so I’ll leave it at that for now—just a glimpse.…

-Today I breezed through southern Taichung 台中 on my way to the high-speed rail station and parts beyond.
-Along the way I made a brief stop in Wuri 烏日 to follow up on a lead I uncovered while researching my much longer feature about the historic Japanese colonial era Wuri Police Station.
+Today I breezed through southern Taichung on my way to the high-speed rail station and parts beyond.
+Along the way I made a brief stop in Wuri to follow up on a lead I uncovered while researching my much longer feature about the historic Japanese colonial era Wuri Police Station.
 Apart from the police station there are two other officially designated historic sites in the district (with nearby Jukuiju Mansion almost certain to become the fourth in the near future).
-One of these is the former Stationmaster Residence 站長宿舍 next to Wuri Station 烏日車站, pictured here.
+One of these is the former Stationmaster Residence (站長宿舍) next to Wuri Station (烏日車站), pictured here.
 Despite its status as a heritage property the city has done nothing to restore it and little to maintain the old residence.
 About all they’ve done in recent years is put up metal fencing sturdy enough to prevent the intrusion of mildly curious…